Voluntary Disclosure and Personalized Pricing: Two Examples

 But this is not the only equilibrium: there is also one in which every type sends the {non-disclosure} message $m=[0,1]$, and the monopolist charges a price of $\frac{1}{2}$.
 No consumer type wishes to deviate because revealing her true type results in a payoff of $0$.
 Here, both consumer and producer surplus are exactly as in the world without personalized pricing.
 In fact, there are an uncountable number of equilibria.
 But \emph{none} of them improve upon the benchmark of no-personalized-pricing from the perspective of \emph{any} consumer type. \begin{observation} With simple evidence, across all equilibria, the consumer's interim payoff is no more than her payoff without personalized pricing, namely $\max \{v-1/2,0\}$. \end{observation}

-The argument is illustrated in \autoref{Figure-SimpleEvidence}.
+We illustrate the argument in \autoref{Figure-SimpleEvidence}.
 In an equilibrium where a positive mass send the non-disclosure message, suppose that the monopolist charges $p_{ND}$ when he receives this message.
-Any type $v$ that is strictly higher than $p_{ND}$ must send this non-disclosure message because her other option---revealing herself---induces a price that extracts all of her surplus (this property is illustrated in \autoref{Figure-SimpleEvidence}(a)).
-Hence, the set of types that send the non-disclosure message must include $(p_{ND},1]$.
-There are numerous configurations of dislosure and non-disclosure segments that are compatible with this requirement (illustrated in (b) and (c)), but across all of them, the monopolist's optimal non-disclosure price $p_{ND}$ never goes below $\frac{1}{2}$, which is the price charged without personalized pricing.
+Any type $v$ that is strictly higher than $p_{ND}$ must send the non-disclosure message because her other option---revealing herself---induces a price that extracts all of her surplus (this property is shown in \autoref{Figure-SimpleEvidence}(a)).
+Hence, the set of types that send the non-disclosure message includes $(p_{ND},1]$.
+There are various configurations of disclosure and non-disclosure segments that are compatible with this requirement, as shown in (b) and (c), but across them all, the monopolist's optimal non-disclosure price $p_{ND}$ never dips below $\frac{1}{2}$, the price charged without personalized pricing.

 \paragraph{Rich evidence:} \Cref{Observation-Simple} illustrates that simple evidence structures and personalized pricing do not benefit the consumer.
-Now we study how the consumer can do better if she can use a rich evidence structure.
+Now we see how the consumer can do better if she can use a rich evidence structure.
 An evidence structure is \textbf{rich} if for every $v$, $M(v)=\{m\in\messages:v\in m\}$; in other words, a type $v$ can send any interval that contains $v$.
-With a rich evidence structure, all the equilibrium outcomes that can be supported using simple evidence are also supportable with this richer language.
-But now new possibilities emerge, some of which dominate the payoffs from no-personalized-pricing.
+With a rich evidence structure, all the equilibrium outcomes described above can still be supported using this richer language.
+But new possibilities emerge, some of which dominate the payoffs from no-personalized-pricing.

 We describe an equilibrium that strictly improves consumer surplus for a positive measure of consumer types without making any type worse off.
 Inspired by Zeno's Paradox,\footnote{Zeno's Paradox is summarized by Aristotle as \emph{``...that which is in locomotion must arrive at the half-way stage before it arrives at the goal....''} See \href{https://plato.stanford.edu/entries/paradox-zeno/}{https://plato.stanford.edu/entries/paradox-zeno/}.} consider the countable grid $\left\{1,\frac{1}{2},\frac{1}{4},\ldots\right\}\cup\left\{0\right\}$.
 We denote the $(k+1)^{th}$ element of this ordered list, namely $2^{-k}$, by $a_{k}$, and the set $m_k\equiv [a_{k+1},a_k]$.
 We use this partition to construct an equilibrium segmentation that improves consumer surplus. \begin{observation} With rich evidence, there exists an equilibrium that generates Zeno's Partition: a consumer's reporting strategy is